 After breakfast we promptly begin our journey back to the capital Yerevan, crossing the very arid landscape before stopping as we drop down to the town of Vedi.
 This can be a great spot to find the localised Grey-necked Bunting, but we will need to arrive fairly early as temperatures rise quickly.
 A walk into a dry, sandy canyon will hopefully produce one or two buntings plus more chances of Isabelline and Finsch’s Wheatears – the latter, in the opinion of some birders, the finest of all the wheatears.
 Also possible here are Eastern Rock Nuthatch, Blue Rock Thrush and singing Bimaculated Larks performing their bat-like display flights.

 The whole area around Vedi and Oooranots (just to the south, near Armash) is good for birds typical of semidesert environs.
 Indeed, though the landscape is barren, the birdlife is certainly not!
-Eastern and Western Rock Nuthatches, Woodchat and Red-backed Shrikes, Eastern Orphean, Eastern Olivaceous and Upcher's Warblers, Persian Wheatear and Red-fronted Serin occur - and we have further chances of Grey-necked, plus Black-headed and Rock Buntings, too.
+Eastern and Western Rock Nuthatches, Woodchat and Red-backed Shrikes, Eastern Orphean, Eastern Olivaceous and Upcher's Warblers, Red-tailed Wheatear and Red-fronted Serin occur - and we have further chances of Grey-necked, plus Black-headed and Rock Buntings, too.
 Trumpeter Finch and Rosy Starling might also entertain us as we listen out for the strident song of Pale Rockfinch.

 In the late afternoon, we make the hour-long drive north once more to Yerevan, where we spend our last two nights.
 Night Yerevan